Growing Zucchini Indoors

 Pollinating

 Most zucchinis are self-pollinating and don’t need much help in this area.
 It is still advised to give them a little shake as they begin to flower to help with the process.
-This simulates wind flow that the plant would experience outdoors.
+This simulates the wind flow that the plant would experience outdoors.
 You can also gently brush the inside of the flower with your finger or soft instrument to the same effect.

 Harvesting